penn-hui/OfftargetPredict/README.md

          [predict_results,off_targets]=OfftargetPredict(sgSeq, filepath, type, paralell);

       There are four inputs:

-         sgSeq --- string: is the 23nt on-target site sequence (20nt protospacer + 3nt PAM )
+         sgSeq --- string: is the 23nt on-target site sequence (20nt protospacer + 3nt PAM );

-         filepath --- string: the complete filepath of the previous prepared candidate off-target site sequence type --- integer: to be 1 or 2, where 1 means the input candidate off-target sites are obtained with the online web tool;
+         filepath --- string: the complete filepath of the previous prepared candidate off-target site sequence;

+         type --- integer: to be 1 or 2, where 1 means the input candidate off-target sites are obtained with the online web tool;
                            2 means the candidate off-target sites are obtained with the offline software.
+This parameter

-This parameter paralell --- integer: to be 1 or 0, whether use the paralell computing to speed up the prediction if paralell==1, then the paralell computing will be applied, otherwise the traditional computing is used
+         paralell --- integer: to be 1 or 0, whether use the paralell computing to speed up the prediction;
+                               if paralell==1, then the paralell computing will be applied, otherwise the traditional computing is used.

       There are two outputs:

-         predict_results: the predicted scores that show the prabability of a candidate site to be a real off-target site 0.5 is the threshold for label the candidate sites, where score>0.5 will be labeled as '1', otherwise '0'
+         predict_results: the predicted scores that show the prabability of a candidate site to be a real off-target site 0.5 is the threshold for label the candidate sites, where score>0.5 will be labeled as '1', otherwise '0';

          off_targets: the list of all the predicted off-target sites with the position information